-- Human Rights Law, particularly articles 8 and 10 of the ECHR
+- Human Rights Law, particularly articles 8 & 10 of the ECHR

-Sarah is recommended as a leading junior in defamation and privacy in Chambers UK, The Legal 500 and Legal Experts and a leading junior in Media, entertainment and sport in The Legal 500.
+Sarah is recommended as a leading junior in Defamation and Privacy in Chambers UK and The Legal 500.

 Sarah Palin boasts "impressive intellectual dexterity," and provides "great strategic thinking and solid tactical input."
 Chambers and Partners 2013